Lyle-Style/ProffieOSDocs/config/the-config_top-section.md

 ```

 ### SHARED_POWER_PINS
-This code makes it possible to use the same power pins for multiple blades.
+This code makes it possible to use the same power pins (and different data pins) for multiple blades.

 ```cpp
 #define SHARED_POWER_PINS